Oklahoma State vs. TCU NCAA Football Odds, Plays and Insights | November 13, 2021

 TCU Stats and Trends

-- Thus far this year TCU has two wins against the spread.

-- The Horned Frogs have yet to cover the spread this year when underdogs by 13 points or more.
+- This year, the Horned Frogs are winless against the spread when entering a game as an underdog of 12 points or more.

-- TCU's games this season have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- TCU has eclipsed the over/under in 62.5% of its opportunities this season (five times in eight games with a set point total).

-- In games that TCU picks up over 277.0 yards, the team is 2-6 against the spread and 4-5 overall.
+- In games that TCU piles up more than 277.0 yards, the team is 2-6 against the spread and 4-5 overall.

 - The Horned Frogs have 13 giveaways this season, while the Cowboys have 13 takeaways .